Heli2002/Inventory_System/README.md

 # Inventory_System
-a project which is contribution to client server management
+A project which is contribution to client server management